 The BA (Hons) Business Management Professional in Hospitality is accredited by the CMI, which means you can obtain the CMI Level 5 Diploma in Management and Leadership on successful completion of your studies, in addition to your degree.
 This accreditation is included in your course fees.
 The CMI accreditation also enables you to join the Institute as a student member and register for Chartered Manager status on completion of your studies.

-The aim of this unit is to provide students with an understanding of a range of dynamic factors in the hospitality business context.
 The theory will reflect the diverse nature of operational issues within the industry that take place in a variety of Hospitality organisations.
-The unit will also focus on understanding the modern day consumer of hospitality and market differentiation through consumer trends and niche products evolving from the changing nature and culture of hospitality from a hospitality global perspective, including customer service excellence, interpersonal relationships, technological development, fundamental macroeconomic elements and concepts, sustainability, and social, cultural and ecological factors.
+The unit will also focus on understanding the modern day consumer of hospitality and market differentiation through consumer trends and niche products evolving from the changing nature and culture of hospitality from a hospitality global perspective, including customer service excellence, interpersonal relationships, technological development, fundamental macroeconomic elements and concepts, sustainability, social, cultural, ecological, and technology factors.
 Students will explore the impact of globalisation on the hospitality business environment and the way in which hospitality businesses respond to and manage the impact of these factors over which organisations may have limited control but nonetheless need to mitigate against.

 The aim of this unit is to provide students with a broad understanding of the concepts and models related to the management and leadership of people in the workplace.
 Students will cover the key concepts in the management and leadership of people.
 Students will discuss the concepts of managers as effective leaders and leaders as effective managers and evaluate the balance between the demands of each.
 Students will explore how to recruit, manage and develop people, using inclusive talent management and other approaches; use Human Resource systems and processes to ensure legal requirements, Health and Safety and well-being needs are met; set goals and manage performance; understand different leadership styles and models with specific focus on inclusive styles; understand organisational culture and diversity management; and the contribution of the leader to the creation and communication of the organisation's vision.